Be the Reason that Our Hungry Neighbors are Fed

 Inflation, rising gas and food prices, and the lingering effects of the Covid-19 pandemic on employment have made it difficult for families to make ends meet.
 No need has been as great as the need for food.

 The pandemic shined a light on food insecurity.
-Now, almost three years since the start of COVID-19, the needs of families haven’t changed.
+Years later, the needs of families haven’t changed.

 More than one-third of the residents of the Washington, D.C., area report being food insecure or severely food insecure, according to a Capital Area Food Bank survey.